ShaggyD/nginx-uwsgi-django/README.md

 Docker Nginx, Uwsgi and Django Image
 ==================
-This image provids a fully functional image that runs a django project through nginx and uwsgi.
+This project provids a fully functional docker image that runs a django project through nginx and uwsgi.

 ## Quick Start:
 To pull the image: